‘Nothing else for me to do but play golf’

 Sure enough, the ball smacked into the middle of the tree and ricocheted right, hitting one of the multi-million-dollar homes at Royal Palm, the ball Bouncing on the upstairs balcony before it came to rest.

-At some point, the Resident will realize they have a Souvenir outside their back door.
+At some point, the Residents will realize they have a Souvenir outside their back door.
 The ball says “56 LT” is it.

 “I’m quite sure there are a few people out here looking to Sue me,” Taylor said, laughing.
 “I hit a couple balls on People’s balcony today.”